 At lowest order in the slow-roll parameters, there are strong degeneracies between the parameters ($A_\mathrm{s},c_\mathrm{s},\epsilon_1, \epsilon_2,s$).
-This makes the constraints on these parameters from the power-spectrum alone not very stringent, and, for parameters like $\epsilon_1$ and $\epsilon_2$, less stringent compared with the standard case.
+This makes the constraints on these parameters from the power spectrum alone not very stringent, and for parameters like $\epsilon_1$ and $\epsilon_2$ less stringent compared with the standard case.
 However, combining the constraints on the power spectra observables with those on $f_{\mathrm{NL}}$ can also result in a stringent test for this class of inflationary models.
 Models where the inflaton field has a non-standard kinetic term predict a high level of primordial NG of the scalar perturbations for $c_\mathrm{s} \ll 1$, \citep[see, e.g.,][]{2007JCAP...01..002C}.
 Primordial NG is generated by the higher-derivative interaction terms arising from the expansion of the kinetic part of the Lagrangian, $P(\phi,X)$.
-There are two main contributions to the the amplitude of the NG (i.e., to the nonlinearity parameter $f_{\mathrm{NL}}$) coming from the inflaton field interaction terms $\dot{\delta \phi}\, (\nabla \delta \phi)^2$ and $(\dot{\delta \phi})^3$ \citep{2007JCAP...01..002C,2010JCAP...01..028S}.
-The NG from the first term scales as $c_\mathrm{s}^{-2}$, while the NG arising from the other term is determined by a second parameter $\tilde{c}_3$ (following the notation of \cite{2010JCAP...01..028S}).
-Each of these two interactions produces bispectrum shapes similar to the so-called {\it equilateral} shape~(\citealt{2004JCAP...08..009B}) for which the signal peaks for equilateral triangles with $k_1=k_2=k_3$ (these two shapes are called, respectively, ``EFT1'' and ``EFT2'' in \cite{planck2014-a19}).
-However the difference between the two shapes is such that the total signal is a linear combination of the two, leading to an ``orthogonal'' bispectral template \citep{2010JCAP...01..028S}.
+There are two main contributions to the amplitude of the NG (i.e., to the nonlinearity parameter $f_{\mathrm{NL}}$), coming from the inflaton field interaction terms $\dot{\delta \phi}\, (\nabla \delta \phi)^2$ and $(\dot{\delta \phi})^3$ \citep{2007JCAP...01..002C,2010JCAP...01..028S}.
+The NG from the first term scales as $c_\mathrm{s}^{-2}$, while the NG arising from the other term is determined by a second parameter, $\tilde{c}_3$ \citep[following the notation of][]{2010JCAP...01..028S}.
+Each of these two interactions produces bispectrum shapes similar to the so-called {\it equilateral} shape~(\citealt{2004JCAP...08..009B}) for which the signal peaks for equilateral triangles with $k_1=k_2=k_3.$ \citep[These two shapes are called, respectively, ``EFT1'' and ``EFT2'' in][] {planck2014-a19}.
+However, the difference between the two shapes is such that the total signal is a linear combination of the two, leading to an ``orthogonal'' bispectral template \citep{2010JCAP...01..028S}.

-The equilateral and orthogonal NG amplitudes can be expressed in terms of the two ``microscopic'' parameters $c_\mathrm{s}$ and $\tilde{c}_3$ (for more details see \cite{planck2014-a19}) according to
+The equilateral and orthogonal NG amplitudes can be expressed in terms of the two ``microscopic'' parameters, $c_\mathrm{s}$ and $\tilde{c}_3$ (for more details see \cite{planck2014-a19}), according to